 Whole Indonesian Nutmeg (ounce)

 In the United States, Nutmeg is a spice that will certainly bring up some nostalgia.
 It is thought of mostly as a holiday or dessert spice, and as such is popular in pastries, cakes, sweet rolls, banana bread, pumpkin pies, apple pies, chocolate, lemon desserts, cookies, coconut milk, fruit pies, muffins, and sweet breads.
-We like to use it as a topping as well, on custards, egg nog, whipped cream, lattes, and ice cream.
-We use it on savory dishes as well, with some chefs citing it as their secret ingredient for eggs, stews, soups like split pea, sauces, seafood chowders, and meatballs!
+Great as a topping on custards, egg nog, whipped cream, lattes, and ice cream.
+Use it on savory dishes as well, with some chefs citing it as their secret ingredient for eggs, stews, soups like split pea, sauces, seafood chowders, and meatballs!
 It’s also popular in foods with a dairy base.

 Nutmeg tastes great with cabbage, carrots, cheese dishes, chicken, eggs, onions, potatoes, spinach, sweet potatoes, and meats like veal or beef.
 Pairs well with cardamom, cinnamon, cloves, coriander, cumin, ginger, mace, pepper, rosebuds, and thyme.